-So I kind of feel these moments where I’ve just got an urgency to write; I feel like something’s been building up, just let the pen do the work, let the pen bleed or however you want to word it.
+So I kind of feel these moments where I’ve just got an urgency to write; I feel like something’s been building up, so I just let the pen do the work, let the pen bleed, or however you want to word it.

 We’ve caught budding Sheffield artist Otis Mensah at a good time.
 Taking a stroll around Kelham Island one sunny afternoon, the young rapper-poet is literally bouncing with enthusiasm as he talks about his recent Glastonbury performance (“It was absolutely awesome, man!
 What an incredible place!”), his upcoming Tramlines weekend (“I’m gonna be really busy, I’ve booked so many gigs!”) and the Sheffield urban music scene (“It’s so strong, man”).
 The guy just radiates positive vibes.

 Sitting down for a brief chill and some snaps in the Old Workshop bar, we got to know a bit more about the talented wordsmith and what makes him tick.

 What can people expect from Otis Mensah when he steps on a stage?

 I try and create something of a sense of community between me and the audience.
 My music is heavily based on existential quarrels, often like a stream of consciousness, so I try to set up a live show that kind of embraces that.
 Hopefully I’ll make friends with the audience by the end of the show.
 You can expect mellow, kind of boom bap instrumentals with a bit of spoken word and a bit of lyricism.

 Your lyrics are often quite introspective and poetic.
 What do you do when you sit down to write a song?